-(a) Vacancies which are not expected to exceed sixty (60) calendar days may be filled at the discretion of the Employer.
+- (d) The Employer may temporarily fill any such vacancy or position while observing the procedure herein set forth until such time as a successful candidate has been chosen. - (e) The job posting requirements apply, prior to the exercise of recall rights by laid off employees and notwithstanding the existence of layoff notices. - 9.07 (a) Vacancies which are not expected to exceed sixty (60) calendar days may be filled at the discretion of the Employer.
 In filling such vacancies, consideration shall be given to part-time employees in the bargaining unit on the basis of seniority who are qualified to perform the work in question prior to hiring new employees from outside the Nursing Home.
 It is understood, however, that where such vacancies occur on short notice, failure to offer part-time employees such work shall not result in any claim for pay for time not worked while proper arrangements are made to fill the vacancy.

-A part-time employee who is awarded a temporary full-time position shall be deemed to retain their part-time status.
+A part-time employee who is awarded a temporary full-time position shall be deemed to retain her part-time status.
 Full-time employees cannot apply for a position under (a) above.

-(b) Vacancies and subsequent vacancies that are expected to exceed sixty (60) calendar days and are caused by pregnancy and/or parental leave, Union leave, Workplace Safety and Insurance Board (WSIB) leaves, sick leave under Article 14, and family medical leave or any other leave protected under the Employment Standards Act or the Human Rights Code will be posted as "Temporary Vacancies" and filled as per Articles 9.06 and 9.08.
-For clarity, Article 9.07 (a) does not apply to these vacancies.
+- (d) Vacancies and subsequent vacancies that are expected to exceed sixty (60) calendar days and are caused by pregnancy and/or parental leave, Union leave, Workplace Safety and Insurance Board (WSIB) leaves, sick leave under Article 14, and family medical leave or any other leave protected under the Employment Standards Act or the Human Rights Code will be posted as "Temporary Vacancies" and filled as per Articles 9.06 and 9.08.
+For clarity, Article 9.07 (a) does not apply to these vacancies. - The parties agree that an employee who is awarded a vacancy under (b) shall retain her/his original position/status and shall have the right to return to her/his former position upon the return of the employee whose position she/he is filling.

-- i) The parties agree that an employee who is awarded a vacancy under (b) shall retain their original position/status and shall have the right to return to their former position upon the return of the employee whose position they are filling. - ii) Where a Temporary Vacancy arises under (b), full-time employees can apply for full-time Temporary Vacancies only.
+- ii) Where a Temporary Vacancy arises under (b), full-time employees can apply for full-time Temporary Vacancies only.
 Part-time employees can apply for either full-time or part-time vacancies.
-Positions will be awarded pursuant to Article 9.08. - (c) A part-time employee who is awarded a temporary full-time position under (b) shall be deemed to retain their part-time status. - (d) If no internal applicant is qualified to perform the required work, the Employer may fill the vacancy from outside the bargaining unit.
-The release or discharge of such persons shall not be the subject of a grievance or arbitration. - (e) The employee shall have the right to return to their former position upon return of the employee whose position they are filling. - 9.08 In all cases of job postings under Article 9.06 and 9.07 (b) above, the following factors shall be considered: - (a) Skill and ability, - (b) Seniority.
+Positions will be awarded pursuant to Article 9.08. - (c) A part-time employee who is awarded a temporary full-time position under (b) shall be deemed to retain her/his part-time status. - (d) If no internal applicant is qualified to perform the required work, the Employer may fill the vacancy from outside the bargaining unit.
+The release or discharge of such persons shall not be the subject of a grievance or arbitration. - (e) The employee shall have the right to return to her former position upon return of the employee whose position she is filling. - 9.08 In all cases job postings under Article 9.06 and 9.07 above, the following factors shall be considered: - (a) skill and ability - (b) seniority